Nursing

 Provides knowledge on nutritional principles and their role in maintaining and restoring health.

 Explores professional health care practice issues and trends.
 Examines organizational theory and leadership roles of healthcare professionals.
 Explores the foundations of professional development and practice.
-NOTE: Credit will only be given to one of NURS 4142 or HSCI 4142.
+Note: Credit cannot be counted for both NURS 4142 and HSCI 4142.

 NURS4152Concentrated Clinical Practice III12 ch (12 PRAC)